cpske/ISP/assignment/ku-polls/iteration3.md

 | user submits a vote        | info      |
 | exception caught in code   | error     |

-- use [Django Logging][django-logging] which uses Python's `logging` module.
+- use [Django Logging][django-logging] which is Python's `logging` module.
-- log messages automatically include (a) date and time, (b) location in code.
-This is done by the Formatter, so don't put it in the log message you write.
+- logging methods automatically include (a) date and time, (b) location in code.
+This is done by the Formatter, so don't add it in the log message you write.
 - login/logout messages should include the user's IP address

 You can configure the logger behavior, including message format, in `settings.py`.